perbaltzar/looper-trouper/README.md

 ### Extra

+- [x] Don't show original playing when it's not
 - [ ] Pick multiple parts of song and build loop
 - [ ] Export loop to computer

 ## Done

+- [x] Graphics show played part of song
+- [x] Reset color indicator when loop is finished
 - [x] Analize songs data and suggest a loop
 - [x] Load the copied song in loop canvas
 - [x] Able to select loop in canvas